iamshayankarami/digikala_history/README.md

 # digikala_history

-Extract and analyze the history of your purchases on Digikala
+Extract and analyze the history of your purchases on Digikala. using pytorch for nn. and make the code cleaner.
 # TODO:

 - [x] add price seperator